wie1900/repser_api_client/README.md

 Sensitive data like API endpoints addresses and the required token are provided by **[ApiGuard](app/Custom/ApiGuard.php)** class.

 ## What was used
-- Laravel 9 + UI auth
+- Laravel 9 + UI authentication
 - Bootstrap 5 + Javascript + jQuery (Ajax requests)
 - PHP 8